As an Amazon Associate, I earn from qualifying purchases.

 Drying your own sage is both easy and affordable, and I’ll show you how.

-From this easy sausage stuffing to spicy butternut squash soup to homemade breakfast sausage, to hasselback butternut squash to Instant Pot stuffing, sage packs so much flavor into lots of fantastic dishes.
+From this easy sausage stuffing to spicy butternut squash soup to homemade breakfast sausage, sage packs so much flavor into lots of fantastic dishes.

 a white strainer full of fresh sage.